MIC-DKFZ/semantic_segmentation/README.md

 As you can see the basic syntax how to run the code is simple.
 The crucial thing is to know which parameters you can configure and how.
 Therefore, the [*config/* folder](/config) explains in detail how the configuration is composed and which parameters it contains.
+Some more examples on how to run the code are given below in the experiment section.

 #Experiments